 - Network: It uniquely identifies the network and its class.
 It also takes 8 bits of the address.

 Classification of IP Address

 It can be of types which are listed below:

 When we connect any devices like mobile, computers, etc to the internet then Internet Service Provider (ISP) provides an IP address from the range of available IP addresses to the device through which we can connect, send and receive information.
-Next time when we again connect the same device to internet ISP will provide different IP addresses but from the same available range of IP addresses.
-Since the IP address keeps on changing every time we connect to the internet so such an IP address is termed as Dynamic IP address.
-Example of Dynamic IP Address is DHCP server(Dynamic Host Configuration Protocol)
+Next time when we again connect the same device to the internet ISP will provide different IP addresses but from the same available range of IP addresses.
+Since the IP address keeps on changing every time we connect to the internet so such an IP address is termed a Dynamic IP address.
+An example of a Dynamic IP Address is DHCP server(Dynamic Host Configuration Protocol)

 Uses and Classes of IP Addresses